We provide a list of the best high yield savings accounts available.

 2. Information Security

 You may be wondering just how safe it is to bank online.
 In reality, banks have gotten very sophisticated about ensuring the security of your information online.
 Add on the fact that by going paperless, you’re less vulnerable to acts of fraud often committed by those who may get access to your paper statements and mail.
-Online access also makes it easier for us to notice suspicious activity against our accounts right away.
+Online access to your high interest savings account also makes it easier for us to notice suspicious activity against our accounts right away.

 3. Customer Service